 The DPT program at USC provides the required educational preparation for a professional career as a physical therapist.
 Program graduates are knowledgeable, self-assured, adaptable, reflective, and service-oriented practitioners who by virtue of critical thinking and ethical values render informed and independent judgments concerning patient/client needs, promote the health and quality of life of the client, and enhance the professional foundations for practice.
 Graduates are prepared to become autonomous practitioners, capable of evaluating and treating patients without the need for referral from another practitioner, but ready to work in collaboration with other health professionals.
 These practitioners contribute to society and the profession through practice, teaching, administration, and the discovery and application of new knowledge about physical therapy.
 The educational philosophy of the program is to maximally challenge each student and facilitate their development of skills for life-long learning, professional development, and leadership.

 The USC DPT program is offered in a residential and a hybrid format.
-Both pathways share the same coursework (both online and on-campus), and have the same graduation requirements.
-While students in the residential pathway meet each week on campus for learning activities, students in the hybrid pathway meet with faculty online weekly and come to campus two times per semester for one-week intensive immersion experiences.
+Both pathways share the same coursework (both online and on-campus) and have the same graduation requirements.
+Students in the residential pathway meet with faculty on campus most days each week for learning activities.
+Students in the hybrid pathway meet with faculty online most days each week and come to campus for intensive immersion experiences.
+Immersions typically occur twice per semester for seven consecutive days, with a range of three to twelve days duration.
 To learn more about the similarities and differences between these two outstanding options, visit our admissions website: https://dpt.usc.edu/.